 Higher risk of penalties

-This will change drastically under the new Regulation.
+This has changed drastically under the GDPR.